drnikki/drnikki.github.com/source/_posts/2013-03-12-recruiting-engineers-with-your-developer-blog.markdown

 The reality is that much of the work you do is probably fairly standard development, so focus on the things that *do* make you unique - the approaches you take to solving problems, the things you do that don't work, and the ways that you interact with your product and your process.

-I believe that sharing your path as a technology team supporting a growing startup will contribute value to the broader "development blog" landcape and you'll as demonstrate that you are a team that good developers want to join.
+I believe that sharing your path as a technology team supporting a growing startup will contribute value to the broader "development blog" landscape and you'll as demonstrate that you are a team that good developers want to join.

 ### A SUSTAINABLE HEALTHY BLOG PLAN
 - Get each developer to write a blog about something they're working on individually.
 This can be difficult because not every developer goes home and hacks on things.
 The assumption that they do can be exclusionary (often people who don't immediately fit into the "brogrammer" culture are excluded from this - people have family obligations that prevent them from leaving a job coding all day to go home and code all night).
-If they don't work on side projects, encourage them to blog about something they're learing at work.
+If they don't work on side projects, encourage them to blog about something they're learning at work.

 **If they're not learning anything at work, you have bigger problems than stale content on your developer blog.**